cyaretsy/Portfolio/README.md

 During my time at Smith College I colloborated in numerous projects.
 Through these projects I learned to code in R and data analysis skills, such as data mining, data cleaning, data manipulation, data visualization, data modeling and more.

-If you click on the projects below, you would be led to the each project on guthub.
+If you click on the projects below, you would be led to the each project on github.
 Thank you for your interest.

 ## Projects